scripting/wpIdentity/worknotes.md

 * wordland_apiVersion: the version number of the metadata we include, starting with 0.4.0 today.

-* wordland_linksTo: the value of the item-level <link> element in WordLand's RSS feed for the site, if there is one, the empty string if not.
+* wordland_linksTo: the value of the item-level &lt;link> element in WordLand's RSS feed for the site, if there is one, the empty string if not.
 It's used in linkblog posts.

 * wordland_idDraft: a unique id for this post in WordLand's database.
 It is only unique to this instance of the server.